<Home/Articles/Our guide to the Medellín Flower Festival in Colombia

 Silletero Parade Medellin Flower Festival Colombia

-In spite of a long, brutal history, this city comes together and celebrates all that is means to be Colombian.
-In 2013 Medellín was coined to be “the most innovative city in the world” by the Urban Land Institute, and with good reason.
-The creativity of this thriving city is reflected in the way it executes this wonderful festival.
+In spite of a long, brutal history, this city comes together and celebrates all that it means to be Colombian.
+In 2013, Medellín was coined to be “the most innovative city in the world” by the Urban Land Institute, and with good reason: the creativity of this thriving city is reflected in the way it executes such a wonderful festival.

 Make it happen

-This year, the festival is taking place from 3-12 August, so make sure you book your tickets well in advance to secure accommodation and flights.
 If this article has inspired you to head to Medellín at its most vibrant time of year, be sure to get in touch with our local experts who will create your very own bespoke itinerary.
-If you would like to speak to someone in the TravelLocal office, then call during working hours (0900 – 1730 UK time) on +44 (0) 117 325 7898.
+Make sure to book your festival tickets well in advance, and secure accommodation and flights with plenty of time to spare.

 Book with confidence